Physical Therapy (PHTH)

 PHTH 530.
 Therapeutic Exercise II.
 3 Units.

-Expands the concepts learned in PHTH 528 Therapeutic Exercise I. Students learn to formulate and implement exercise prescriptions based on impairments and protocols.
-Uses case studies to design treatment progressions for the extremities.
-Emphasizes spinal stabilization approaches for the exial skeleton.
-Lecture and laboratory.
+Formulation and implementation of exercise prescriptions based on impairments and protocols.
+Opportunities to design treatment progressions for the extremities.
+Emphasizes spinal stabilization approaches for the axial skeleton.

 PHTH 532.
 Biostatistics I. 2 Units.